onlinehub0808/-smart-contract-best-practices/README.md

 When sending Ether, use `someAddress.send()` and avoid `someAddress.call.value()()`.

-As noted, external calls such as `someAddress.call.value()()` can trigger malicious code.
+External calls such as `someAddress.call.value()()` can trigger malicious code.
 While `send()` also triggers code, it is safe because it only has access to gas stipend of 2,300 gas.
-This is only enough to log an event, not enough to launch an attack.
+This is generally enough to log an event, but typically not enough to launch an attack.

 ```
 // bad